Husky110/stable-diffusion-webui-docker/README.md

 **WARNING:** Different to other web-projects you might know - please do NOT just copy the .env.default-file to .env and start modifying!
    The install-script does that for you and adds some modifications on the first run!
 You don't want to do them by hand!
 ### Usage
+#### You have two ways to start your containers:
+1. run `./run.sh`, select your containers, press Enter and Go.
-1. run `docker compose --profile [ui] up --build` -> where [ui] is one of invoke, auto, auto-cpu, comfy, or comfy-cpu.
+2. run `docker compose --profile [ui] up --build` -> where [ui] is one of invoke, auto, auto-cpu, comfy, or comfy-cpu if you want to start your containers manually.

 ### Notes regarding the softwares:
 ##### A1111-WebUI: